wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 A framework should support priortization of <strong>test items</strong> so that the highest risk (named "P1") receive the highest priority (run before those of lowest priority, unless there are technical dependencies).
 One (of many) ways to classify automation scripts:

 a.
-"Positive Happy Path"<br />
+"Positive Login Happy Path" (the most common paths to get in should just work)<br />
 b.
-"Negative Happy Path"<br />
+"Negative Login Happy Path" (the most common user errors during login should be caught)<br />
 c.
-"Positive Secondary Path"<br />
+"Positive Menu Happy Path" (the most common paths through menus should just work)<br />
 d.
-"Negative Secondary Path"
+"Negative Menu Happy Path" (the most common user errors menus should be caught)<br />
+e.
+"Positive New User Path" (the most common new user paths should work)<br />
+f.
+"Negative New User Path" (the most common new user user errors should be caught)
+g.
+"Positive Retrieval Path" (the most common data retrieval paths should work)<br />
+h.
+"Negative Retrieval Path" (the most common data retrieval user errors should be caught)
+i.
+"Positive Deletion Path" (the most common data deletion paths should work)<br />
+j.
+"Negative Deletion Error Path" (the most common data deletion errors should be caught)

 Under "Continuous Integration", Selenium scripts are kicked off by Jenkins when Git makes a push.
 Some frameworks track the results of each test and automatically put tests on the schedule to make full 24/7 use of test servers.